two-dogs/the-kennel/option-userspace.md

 ### userspace
 option-**userspace**,
-copy/paste and execute `via terminal` the indented below in order to gather **_session/desktop/userspace output_** which may help in trouble-shooting the issue you are having, the "To **Share" instructions** are [here.](https://github.com/two-dogs/the-kennel/blob/master/to-share.md).
+copy/paste and execute `via terminal` the indented below in order to gather **_session/desktop/userspace output_** which may help in trouble-shooting the issue you are having.
 ***
 `
 sudo inxi -U ;